 The pension scheme for ministers run nationally as a central function of the United Reformed Church has been in deficit for some years despite several attempts to resolve the underfunding based on the valuation approach required of the scheme actuaries.
 After the most recent valuation, all Synods were requested to confirm an ongoing willingness to help reduce the underfunding.
-At the balance sheet date, no further commitments were requested from the contributing Synods and therefore no provision is included in the financial statements.
+At the balance sheet date, no further commitments had been given.